 Inspection chambers, also known as manholes, are an important part of any drainage system.
-These access points allow drainage professionals to inspect and survey underground utilities infrastructure, and perform essential repairs and cleaning work.
+These access points allow drainage professionals to inspect and survey drainage infrastructure and perform essential repairs and cleaning work.

-The installation and maintenance of inspection chambers is crucial to keeping domestic and commercial drains in perfect working order – which is why it is essential for property owners and residents to understand how they work, and what is required to keep them well maintained.
+The installation and maintenance of inspection chambers are crucial to keeping domestic and commercial drains in perfect working order, which is why property owners and residents need to understand how they work and what is required to keep them well maintained.

 An inspection chamber is a sectional entry point that typically consists of a base, sealed sectional risers and a manhole cover made of steel, brick, concrete or plastic.

-They are situated along the length of the drainage system, and are most typically found at key intersections, such as:
+They are situated along the length of the drainage system and are most typically found at key intersections, such as where:

-- where a branch drain joins the system’s main drainage pipe
+- a branch drain joins the system’s main drainage pipe

-- where there is a straight run of piping extending more than 22 metres
+- there is a straight run of piping extending more than 22 metres

-- where a drain or sewer pipe changes direction horizontally by more than 30 degrees
+- a drain or sewer pipe changes direction horizontally by more than 30 degrees

-- where there is a change in pipe size
+- there is a change in pipe size

-Inspection chambers are designed to be large enough to allow a person to climb inside to perform an inspection or repair of the piping system.
+Inspection chambers are usually designed to be large enough to allow a person to climb inside to perform an inspection or repair of the piping system, although this is not always the case.
 CCTV drain surveys and water jetting can be carried out via manhole chambers in order to remove blockages.

-In some cases, manholes incorporate smaller remote access drainage points or rodding points, which provide access for a drain rod, water jetting hose or a CCTV camera to be inserted without anyone needing to physically enter the chamber.
+In some cases, manholes incorporate smaller remote access drainage points or rodding points, which provide access for a drain rod, water jetting hose or a CCTV camera to be inserted without anyone needing to enter the chamber physically.

-The design, location and structure of manhole and inspection chambers is governed by UK Building Regulations, which should be consulted before installing an access point.
+The design, location and structure of manhole and inspection chambers are governed by UK Building Regulations, which should be consulted before installing an access point.

 The design and depth of an inspection chamber and manhole cover largely depends on the depth, size and type of pipe it is accessing.